imregabor/panos/README.md

 Usage - prepare video thumbnails
 --------------------------------
+  - `cd` into the directory of vide files.
+  - Launch `collect-video-info.sh` to traverse and collect various details of the video files.
+Collected info is stored in files next to the original video.

-  -   Launch `make-video-tmbdir.sh` to create thumbnails for videos
+  - Launch `make-video-tmbdir.sh` to create thumbnails (compressed versions) for videos.